fgit-24/PP5-Django-Restframework-API/README.md

 While there are many similarities in the code,

-I created custom Post, Like, and Album models tailored to the specific needs of my project,

-resulting in other differences in the codebase as well.
+I created custom Post, and Like models tailored to the specific needs of my project, resulting in other differences in the codebase as well.

-I opted to use the same default images for profiles and posts in the absence of user-uploaded images,

-as these were already available in my Cloudinary storage and met my requirements.